 - The program is designed to have trade allies perform the majority of direct customer outreach.
 Interviewed trade allies indicated that they were performing direct outreach to customers. - Program staff recruited trade allies through direct outreach and referrals from staff operating similar programs in the region.
-Although staff indicated that the number of trade allies participating is generally sufficient, staff also stated that the program was seeking to recruit additional trade allies.
+Although staff indicated that the

-- The program provides a tri-fold brochure and a fact sheet to help trade allies promote the program.
+- number of trade allies participating is generally sufficient, staff also stated that the program was seeking to recruit additional trade allies. - The program provides a tri-fold brochure and a fact sheet to help trade allies promote the program.
 Additionally, materials that include the Entergy Solutions logo are provided that include a space for trade allies to provide their business information.
 However, only two trade allies reported receiving program marketing materials for use with potential customers. - Participants most frequently reported learning of the program from a trade ally (39%), friends or colleagues (18%), or a vendor (18%).

 - The program has sufficient verification procedures in place.
 The first five projects completed by a new trade ally receive pre and post verification.
 Interviewed staff indicated that 20% to 25% of subsequent projects are verified.
 However, the program manual indicates that 10% of subsequent projects are verified.
 This discrepancy is not critical to program operations because interviewed staff are notified which sites to inspect and are not performing the site selection. - Projects are identified for pre- and post-inspection by central CLEAResult staff located in Austin, TX.
-CLEAResult employs two regional program consultants who perform pre- and post-inspections. - Trade allies determine that a site meets program qualifications using the program software tool.
+CLEAResult employs two regional program consultants who perform pre- and post-inspections. - Inspection procedures include review of documentation, verification of building type (which determines operating hours), photographs of baseline conditions and efficient equipment, and verification that lamps installed are DesignLights Consortium (DLC) or ENERGY STAR ® qualified. - Trade allies determine that a site meets program qualifications using the program software tool.
 However, two trade allies reported having projects not approved by program staff because the customer did not meet the peak demand requirement.

 - Trade allies were generally satisfied with the program including the participation process, the incentives, measures offered, and support from program staff.
-There was greater dissatisfaction with the wait time to receive the rebates, with one-third of trade allies reporting that they were dissatisfied with this aspect of the program. - Most participants were satisfied with their experience with the program overall.
+There was greater dissatisfaction with the wait time to receive the rebates, with onethird of trade allies reporting that they were dissatisfied with this aspect of the program. - Most participants were satisfied with their experience with the program overall.
 One respondent indicated dissatisfaction with the program overall and 18% of respondents reported dissatisfaction with the length of time between the audit and the installation of the equipment.